GameTimeline

 Should you play it?

-Superseded for new players by Mario Kart 8 Deluxe on Switch—same base tracks.
+Superseded for new buyers by Mario Kart 8 Deluxe—same core tracks plus extras.

 Release date